box/developer.box.com/content/guides/tooling/cli/quick-start/5-powershell-script-templates.md

 ## Summary

-- You explored using a Powershell script with the Box CLI to provision users and create their initial folder tree.
+- You explored automation using a PowerShell script with the Box CLI to provision users and create their initial folder tree.

 <Next>I know how to use the sample scripts to automate repetitive tasks</Next>